 - Create a workflow for long-term document retention (either internally or with an offsite document management company), and make sure you track when a document is past its useful life and needs to be destroyed.

-- Have a plan for disposing of your documents– implement a shred-all policy, or hire a shredding company to come to your site and pick up all documents that you want shredded.
+- Have a plan for disposing of your documents– implement a shred-all policy, or hire a shredding company to come to your site and pick up all documents that you want to be shredded.

 The more you plan, audit, adjust, and improve your systems, the more you reduce your chances of being negatively affected by a data breach, corporate theft, or the victim of fraudulent activity on behalf of your company.